onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first."

 ## Origin: Ireland, Home: Bavaria
 Once this was a fork of Paul Healy's `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
-First I just wanted to compile it for my personal use.
-This happed at Home Assistant 0.77 in September 2018.
-Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
-I'll do my best to keep it close to the official releases, might get slower during summers.
-After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file, 970 Packes in 2380 Ebuilds in September 2020.
+At first I just wanted to compile it for my personal use.
+This happened at Home Assistant 0.77 in September 2018.
+Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise by several hundred page views in the very first days.
+I'll do my best to keep it close to the official releases, though it might get slower during summers.
+After three months it had ~170 ebuilds, Nov 2019 > 1599 Ebuilds in > 830 packages are on file, 970 packages in 2380 Ebuilds in September 2020.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.

 If you have questions or suggestions: contact me, **any** help is very welcome.
 If you want to help or contribute, please [join me](https://git.edevau.net/user/sign_up).